Helena E. Donzelli

 Helena is a visual artist who leans toward assemblage form of art and sculpture.
 She works primarily with nature's elements - wood, copper, metal, steel, natural objects and glass, as well as objects shaped by natural disaster, including fire.

 Helena is inspired by objects transformed by natural disaster, and found or discarded objects.
 Her love and commitment to the creator and her dogs Soju and Birdie.
-She spends most of her time in her 1200 square foot studio that she shares with two other artists, Peter Alan and Karen Lynn Ingalls.
+She spends most of her time in studio 11 in Sonoma that she shares with fellow Artist Peter Alan.